listenrightmeow/pottymouth/README.md

 Pottymouth exposes 3 public endpoint-api methods for validation.
 Pottymouth exposes 2 public endpoint-api methods to retrieve and set custom threshold values used in validation calculation.

+#####AMD

+If loading pottymouth in an AMD environment, [json](https://github.com/millermedeiros/requirejs-plugins) plugin by [millermedeiros](https://github.com/millermedeiros) is required.

+Currently, almond is not supported.

 #####threshold

 Default : 0.5.
 Float/Integer